hackfrederick/hackathon2016/connecting.md

 It seems to make no sense
 until you learn
 that Python dictionary values do not have to be the same type of data.
-(In fact,
-even the keys do not have to be the same type of data.
-If that's confusing, don't worry about it for now.)
 Now is also a good time to observe that a Python dictionary value can be **another dictionary**.

 Imagine reading a book
 with a footnote,
 and the footnote says to go read another book